tjadams/Coding-Problems/dsalgo/README.md

 A stable sort is a function that sorts a collection but maintains the relative order of equal items.
 Ex: Here's an array before a stable sort in ascending order: [7, first 5, 2, second 5].
 After the stable sort: [2, first 5, second 5, 7].
 In the beginning, the first 5 was before the second 5.
 This remains true after the stable sort was performed.
 An unstable sort could result in [2, second 5, first 5, 7].

 ## Quicksort
-#### Summary
-1. Select a random pivot value from an input list
-2. Sort input list excluding pivot into a left and right list according to pivot value
-3. Return the concatonation of Quicksort(left), the pivot value, and Quicksort(right)

 #### Pseudocode
 ```java
 public static ArrayList<Integer> Quicksort(ArrayList<Integer> list) {